IELTS Vocabulary T (Part 3)

 tremor n.
 An involuntary trembling or shivering.

 tremulous adj.
-Characterized by quivering or unsteadiness.
+Characterised by quivering or unsteadiness.

 trenchant adj.
 Cutting deeply and quickly.

 trestle n.
 An open braced framework for supporting the horizontal stringers of a railway bridge.

 triad n.
 A group of three persons of things.

 tribune n.
 Any champion of the rights and liberties of the people: often used as the name for a newspaper.

 trickery n.
 Artifice.